suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen.md

     content:
       -
         type: text
-        text: 'Jubilee - Timeline of a Queen takes place at Christchurch Mansion,IP4 2BE.'
+        text: 'Jubilee - Timeline of a Queen takes place at Christchurch Mansion, IP4 2BE.'
   -
     type: paragraph
     content: